MartinMeng008/COMP590HW2/README.md

     (check-sat)
     (get-model)

-and the resul is here:
+and the result is here:

 ```
 sat